Can dogs eat rice?

 When making your own dog food, rice is almost always an ingredient.

-White Rice has a high carbohydrate count and is easy to digest, so for dogs with upset digestive systems, it forms the basis for a good meal to keep them nourished while avoiding anything that could cause your dog’s upset tummy to worsen.
+White rice has a high carbohydrate count and is easy to digest, so for dogs with upset digestive systems, it forms the basis for a good meal to keep them nourished while avoiding anything that could cause your dog’s upset tummy to worsen.

 Quick summary – yes, dogs can eat rice (cooked rice).